Road Warriors Profile

 Now managed by Sunny and wearing space-age, futuristic-looking helmets and shoulder pads, they won a Tag Team battle royal (Hawk was not impressed with his new attire though and threw his helmet into the crowd, never to be seen again).
 Along with Hawk’s helmet, Sunny did not last long either and she was removed from the team.
 A controversial storyline emerged which played on Hawk’s real life personal problems with drugs and alcohol after they attained a third member, Puke (Darren Drozdhov).
 Hawk began coming to the ring drunk, acting in no condition to wrestle to the exasperation of Animal and Puke.

-After leaving the WWF, the Road Warriors returned to Japan on May 2, 1999 for All Japan’s Giant Baba Memorial show, teaming with John Laurinaitis (Johnny Ace) against Kenta Kobashi, Jun Akiyama and Jinsei Shinzaki in a winning effort.
+The Road Warriors returned to Japan on May 2, 1999 for All Japan’s Giant Baba Memorial show, teaming with Animal’s brother John Laurinaitis (Johnny Ace) against Kenta Kobashi, Jun Akiyama and Jinsei Shinzaki in a winning effort.
 They also travelled to Australia for i-Gen’s Superstars of Wrestling, and defeated Public Enemy on June 30, 2000 for the i-generation Tag Team titles.

 Animal passed away of a heart attack at the age of 60 on September 22, 2020, shortly after celebrating his wedding anniversary in the Margaritaville Resort in Missouri.